 Duration of Action

-- Valium: The effects of Valium can last several hours, making it suitable for individuals who may need prolonged relief from anxiety or muscle spasms.
+- Valium: The effects of Valium persist for several hours, which makes it appropriate for patients requiring extended relief from anxiety or muscle spasms.

 Side Effects

-Both medications come with potential side effects, which can vary in severity and frequency.
+Both medications are associated with potential side effects that may differ in severity and frequency.

 Common Side Effects of Valium